-The law school encourages students to use laptops for taking exams.
-To do so, students must use the exam taking software, Examplify, from ExamSoft, which provides a simple and secure word processor.
+Law students use laptops for taking exams.
+Students must use the exam taking software, Examplify, from ExamSoft, which provides a simple and secure word processor.
 Exams require the use of Examplify to take the multiple-choice portion of the exam.
 All students are provided an account that allows them to download Examplify and use the "Drop Box" (Performance Assessment) feature for take-home exams.
 Each year in the fall students must login to the ExamSoft website at www.examsoft.com/sculaw, download and install the latest version of Examplify, then register their copy using the credentials they are emailed early in the semester.
 The software vendor may require updates or re-installation at any time during the school year.